Marglib/AAUP7/README.md

 ### Creating verifierpath.py
 In order to be able to run the simulation you must first create a file name verifierpath.py in the AAUP7 folder.
-This file should contain the following information
+This file should contain the following:

 ```
 import sys